Alberta Union of Provincial Employees: AUPE's Recovery — 1997 to 2006

 The years 1997 to 2006 saw the rebuilding of AUPE.
 While membership continued to decline for the first couple of years of the decade, the basic conditions were finally reversed.
 A booming economy with an emerging labour shortage provided a much better climate for organizing and bargaining.
 AUPE flexed its collective muscles in illegal but effective job actions, and began to pick up unprecedented numbers of new members through mergers and organizing.

 The period began with the election of Dan MacLennan as AUPE president.
 Under MacLennan's leadership, AUPE began to turn the corner on bargaining and reaped the benefits of a reputation for standing up for its members.
 MacLennan emphasized media savvy, and AUPE became effective as a force for social and legislative change in Alberta.

 In 1997, AUPE made up for previous rollbacks, concluding 79 agreements covering 30,000 members.
 In March 1998, members at the University of Alberta Hospital and Glenrose Hospital in Edmonton walked off the job for six hours — enough to win a settlement.
 In early 2000, Edmonton's auxiliary nursing care employees went on strike for two days and won a significant settlement.
 Other successes followed, and even though AUPE faced fines and dues suspensions for its actions in defense of its members, its financial situation began to improve.

 In 1999, AUPE had merged with the Canadian Health Care Guild, bringing another 7,000 members into the fold.

 A "window of opportunity" opened wider in 2000 when the province predicted a sixth consecutive multibillion-dollar budget surplus.
 And in 2001, AUPE established the high-water mark for bargaining for all unions in Alberta.
 This included contracts for about 14,000 health care employees.
 Membership that year grew past 45,000 and the union began to rebuild its defense fund.
 By the 26th annual convention in 2002, membership was approaching 50,000 and AUPE was bargaining for over 19,000 health care employees.

+However some of this growth came at a political cost.
+AUPE, under the direction of MacLennan, engaged in the practice of raiding; essentially trying to court workplaces unionized with another union to switch their affiliation.
+This practice is looked down upon by many unions, notably the Canadian Labour Congress and its affiliates, as a practice that creates a race to the bottom and pits unions and workers against each other, and spending scarce organizing resources on already-unionized workplaces, rather than organizing non-union workers.
+Proponents of raiding might argue that if a group of workers believe that their union is not working for them, they ought to have the democratic choice to switch to a union that they feel would better represent them.